A new middle school that emphasizes one-on-one instruction and independent study is likely headed to Hinsdale this summer.

 Staffing at Nurturing Wisdom will fluctuate as need be, but the school will likely have between three and 10 teachers, Vogel said.
 Some of the faculty will be tutors already employed and used by Nurturing Wisdom.
 They will be overseen administratively by Vogel and current tutoring director Alyssa DeCesari.

 Teachers at the school will be tasked with coming up with their own curriculum, and the independent study emphasis allows faculty to focus on students, one at a time.

 “If a student is busy doing some independent work, that means the teacher can be working with someone else,” Vogel said.

 Nurturing Wisdom’s move to Hinsdale is not yet finalized from a zoning perspective.

-Keith Larson, who heads Zion Lutheran Church’s property board, confirmed that Nurturing Wisdom is planning to use several existing classrooms at the church’s empty school building, but said the church and school still need to get the blessing of the village.
+Keith Larson, who heads ’s property board, confirmed that Nurturing Wisdom is planning to use several existing classrooms at the church’s empty school building, but said the church and school still need to get the blessing of the village.

-At Wednesday’s Village of Hinsdale Plan Commission meeting, a public hearing for Nurturing Wisdom’s special-use permit application will likely be set for June 13.
+At Wednesday’s Plan Commission meeting, a public hearing for Nurturing Wisdom’s special-use permit application will likely be set for June 13.

 According to Nurturing Wisdom’s application included in Wednesday’s Plan Commission agenda packet, the academy plans to use two or three of 17 classrooms at the Zion building as well as the school's gym.